-To assure that all participants have the required basic knowledge in the topics, literature will be shared before the beginning of the course.
 The course will consist of 3-dayparts, namely an afternoon and subsequent evening and morning.
 The first day part will focus on New Developments in Human Based Models and the evening program will focus on Endocrine Disruptors.
 The last daypart in the morning of the second day will be entitled Safe-by-Design, focusing on the testing for safety of compounds/materials during the development process.
 An overview of the schedule and program is given below.
+To assure that all participants have the required basic knowledge in the topics, literature will be shared before the beginning of the course via the online learning environment.

 Day 1: December 2nd, 2021

 12:00 – 13:15 Lunch

 13:15 – 17:00 Topic 1: New Developments in Human Based Models

 07:30 – 08:45 Breakfast

 08:45 – 12:30 Topic 3: Safe-by-Design

 Topic 1: New Developments in Human based Models

 Presenter: Prof. dr. Roos Masereeuw (Utrecht University)